Transport in India: Bus rapid transit systems

 A KSRTC Volvo low-floor bus.
 Such buses were procured by STUs across the country under the JNNURM scheme.

 Bus rapid transit systems (BRTS), exist in several cities.
 Buses take up over 90% of public transport in Indian cities, and serve as an important mode of transport.
 Services are mostly run by state government owned transport corporations.
-In 1990s, all government state transport corporations have introduced various facilities like low-floor buses for the disabled and air-conditioned buses to attract private car owners to help decongest roads.
+Since the 1990s, government state transport corporations across the country have introduced various facilities like low-floor buses for the disabled and air-conditioned buses to attract private car owners to help decongest roads.

 In 2010, the Ahmedabad Bus Rapid Transit System won the prestigious Sustainable Transport Award from the Transportation Research Board in Washington.
 Rainbow BRTS in Pune is the first BRTS system in the country.
 Mumbai introduced air conditioned buses in 1998.
 Bangalore was the first city in India to introduce Volvo B7RLE intra-city buses in India in January 2005.
 Bangalore was the first Indian city to have an air-conditioned bus stop, located near Cubbon Park.
 It was built by Airtel.
 The city of Chennai houses one of Asia's largest bus terminus, the Chennai Mofussil Bus Terminus.